+The Gardener's Cottage at Shore Acres State Park is all decorated to welcome visitors for treats, a break from the cold and a spectacular view from the second floor.

-continues to attract thousands of including the Shore Acres herons, house, beautifully decorated in a lion display, an undersea garden, traditional holiday theme, has flowers, garden bugs and butter-Christmas Eve, Saturday, Dec.
-24, friendly volunteer hosts from many flies, a leaping frog in the pond and at the First Presbyterian Church of organizations, businesses and the many others.
-Friends of Shore Acres serving hot cider, cookies, punch and coffee from 4 to 10 p.m. every night in the performance pavilion.
+visitors each season.
+The garden life-size whales, an animated sea house, beautifully decorated in a lion display, an undersea garden, traditional holiday theme, has flowers, garden bugs and butter-Christmas Eve, Saturday, Dec.
+24, friendly volunteer hosts from many flies, a leaping frog in the pond and Friends of Shore Acres serving hot Holiday gifts and raffle tickets

+cider, cookies, punch and coffee

+from 4 to 10 p.m. every night

+more garden landscape lighting, 20

+large Christmas trees decorated by

+in the performance pavilion.